Our Festive Opening Hours: We will close for the holiday period at 5pm on Friday, December 20 and re-open at 9am on Tuesday, January 2nd 2025.

 What is estate administration?

-By Laura Robinsion, Head of the Wills, Trusts & Probate Department
+By Laura Robinson, Head of the Wills, Trusts & Probate Department

 Estate administration is the process of dealing with a person’s legal and financial affairs after they have died.